How 95 minutes will change the way you manage for the better

 Runtime: 12 minutes

-The first talk I am going to cover is Why Good Leaders Make You Feel Safe, a talk by Simon Sinek.
+The first motivational TED Talk I am going to cover is Why Good Leaders Make You Feel Safe, a talk by Simon Sinek.

 Employee engagement and employee motivation are always hot topics in the HR world, and it all begins with management.
 As we know, managers play a key role in determining whether or not an employee will be engaged, and Sinek explores why certain leaders are trusted and respected, while others are seemingly universally disliked.